-For nearly 50 years, Mister Rogers’ messages of kindness, compassion, and learning have inspired audiences around the world.
+For more than 50 years, Mister Rogers’ messages of kindness, compassion, and learning have inspired audiences around the world.
 His television show, “Mister Rogers’ Neighborhood,” made its national debut on Feb.
 19, 1968.

 The show lasted through 2001 and was the longest running series on public TV.
 Through reruns, Mister Rogers continues to be one of the most beloved characters in television history.